Mitsubishi Pajero: Motor Sports

+The 1984 Dakar Rally Mitsubishi using the 2 units Pajeros for the 1984 Dakar Rally.
+It was featured 2.6L turbo petrol 4G54 engines.
+In 1984, Mitsubishi won third place with #191 Pajero driven by Andre Cowan.
+It passes the from Paris to Burkina Faso, Ivory Coast, Sierra Leone and Guinea at a distance of approximately at 9980 km.

 The Camel Trophy was a vehicle-oriented competition that was held annually between 1980 and 2000, and it was best known for its use of Land Rover vehicles over challenging terrain.
 The event took its name from its main sponsor, the Camel cigarette brand.
 The first event was originally intended as a one-off publicity stunt for Camel tobacco.
 This came about after six Germans had the idea of driving the notoriously tough Transamazonica Highway in Brazil; 1600 km of dusty, rutted, broken dirt road with several treacherous river crossings through the Amazon.

 Though little information is available online, Mitsubishi entered several long wheelbase, first generation Pajeros in the Camel Trophy and even created a limited "Camel Trophy Edition" to commemorate the event and their participation.
 Interestingly the limited edition versions were short wheelbase whereas the actual competing vehicles were long wheelbase due to the need to carry large amounts of equipment.
 The competing and Camel Trophy Edition vehicles both featured 2.5L turbo diesel 4D56 engines with a 5 speed manual transmission.

-Some of the special accessories these vehicles came with are the now iconic mustard yellow body and wheel paint, Camel Trophy logo on the driver and passenger doors, floor mats, seats and spare tyre cover, PTO winch, a recovery kit with shovel, black powder-coated roof rack and a special bush knife.
-Only 150 of this edition were ever made, though several enthusiasts have created replicas using their own SWB Pajeros from the time with spare parts that were still available from OEM part stockists.
-Currently many of these parts can still be found in dealer inventories, including the highly desirable PTO winch.
+The special accessories these vehicles came with are the now iconic mustard yellow body and wheel paint, Camel Trophy logo on the driver and passenger doors, floor mats, seats and spare tyre cover, PTO winch, a recovery kit with shovel, black powder-coated roof rack and a special bush knife.
+Only 150 of this edition were ever made, though enthusiasts have created replicas using their own SWB Pajeros with spare parts that were still available from OEM part stockists.
+Currently many of these parts can still be found in dealer inventories.

 Original Camel Trophy editions can be identified by a yellow and black plaque inside the vehicle and a special chassis code (VNTX5).

-Second generation (V20-, V30-, V40- / NH, NJ, NK, NL; 1991)
+Second generation (V20, V30, V40; 1991)

 Mitsubishi redesigned the Pajeros for a second generation, which debuted in January 1991, although exports did not commence until later in the year.
 Just about everything was now new and further enhanced.
 A new, larger body was available in four different versions; Metal Top, Canvas Top Convertible (short wheelbase), Semi High Roof Wagon and High Roof Wagon (long wheelbase).
 The short wheelbase models were stretched by 70 mm and the long-wheelbase models by 30 mm.